Scientific Foundations of PRODICTA

 People demonstrate capability most accurately when:

-PRODICTA captures behaviour as it naturally occurs during real work simulation.
+PRODICTA captures behaviour as it naturally occurs while candidates reason through real workplace scenarios.

 Decision-making under pressure